 Banganga Tank provides a welcome reprieve from the frenetic pace of the city.
 It's worthwhile spending some time simply sitting on the steps and absorbing daily life there.
 However, if you're interested in the detailed heritage of Banganga Tank, it's best to take a tour.
 I went on the Banganga Parikrama walking tour conducted by Khaki Tours, a group that specializes in heritage walks in Mumbai.
 Alternatively, Mumbai Moments offers dedicated tours of Banganga Tank.

 Banganga Tank is located in Walkeshwar, on Malabar Hill in south Mumbai.
-If traveling by train, the nearest railway stations are Charni Road and Grant Road on the Western Line.
+If traveling by the Mumbai local train, the nearest railway stations are Charni Road and Grant Road on the Western Line.
 You'll need to take a taxi from the station.

 Banganga Tank can be entered as follows: